sidijju/GenerativeUkiyo/README.md

 `--b_t` - beta at timestep t for ddpm

-'--beta' - beta coefficient for KL term in VAE loss
+`--beta` - beta coefficient for KL term in VAE loss

+`--annealing` - use beta annealing schedule in VAE